blepping/comfyui_overly_complicated_sampling/README.md

 # Used for some samplers with variable order.
 List of samplers and default value below:
 #   heunpp2: 3
+#   rk_dynamic: 4 - Can also be set to 0 to try to dynamically adjust the order based on calculated
+#                   error from the last step (but that may not work well).
 max_order: 999 # Varies based on sampler.

 # Used for dpmpp_2m.
 One of midpoint, heun